cyberark/White-Phoenix/README.md

 ### Virtual Machines Support
 Many ransomware groups maintain a variant of their ransomware specifically meant to target VMs on ESXi servers.
-White Phoenix has a<br>
-feature to recover data from encrypted vm files.
-To use the vm feature simply run white phoenix with the flag -v or <br>
---virtual-machine on files that represent either memory or storage of the virtual machines such as files with the extension vmem or vmdk.<br>
+White Phoenix has a feature to recover data from encrypted vm files.
+To use the vm feature simply run white phoenix with the flag -v or --virtual-machine on files that represent either memory or storage of the virtual machines such as files with the extension vmem or vmdk.
-White Phoenix uses file carving to identify unencrypted files and extract them to disk.<br>
+White Phoenix uses file carving to identify unencrypted files and extract them to disk.
+The vm support works with both the -f and -d flags to either run on a single file or and entire folder respectively.
 Please keep in mind that in this method White Phoenix has no way of knowing the names of the files it recovering.
-Additionally, many files<br>
-are stored on disks and in memory in a somewhat corrupt manner so not everything will be readable once extracted.
-In some cases files that<br>
-were extrated but aren't readable still contain data that can be recovered by white phoenix.
-So a file is extracted but not readable it<br>
-might be worth trying to run white phoenix a second time on the newly extracted file.<br><br>
+Additionally, many files are stored on disks and in memory in a somewhat corrupt manner so not everything will be readable once extracted.
+In some cases files that were extrated but aren't readable still contain data that can be recovered by white phoenix.
+So a file is extracted but not readable it might be worth trying to run white phoenix a second time on the newly extracted file.

 Supported types for vms:<br>
 - pdf